We carried out the largest survey of infrastructure investors ever made. Here’s what we found:

-The largest survey of infrastructure investors ever made shows that most investors cannot benchmark the risks they are exposed to when investing in unlisted infrastructure.
+The largest survey of infrastructure investors ever undertaken shows that most investors cannot benchmark the risks they find themselves exposed to when investing in unlisted infrastructure.

 EDHECinfra releases a new survey sponsored by the Global Infrastructure Hub (GIH, a G20 Initiative).
-More than 300 respondents took part in the survey, including representatives of 130 asset owners accounting for USD10Tr in AUM i.e. more than 10% of global AUM.
-This is largest survey ever undertaken of asset owners and managers active in the infrastructure space and is representative of the views of large sophisticated investors.
+More than 300 respondents took part in the survey.
+They included representatives of 130 asset owners accounting for more than 10% of global AUM or $10 trillion.
+This marks largest survey ever undertaken of asset owners and managers active in the infrastructure space and represents the views of large sophisticated investors.

 Some of the main findings include: